As a mental health/psychology enthusiast, I like to share jargon-free lessons from experience, research, observation, and lots of reading.

 After experiencing emotional abuse, being and having an emotionally mature partner became non-negotiable for me.

 If your partner depicts the qualities below, cherish the relationship and strive to reciprocate by maintaining your emotional maturity too.
 It’s refreshing and fulfilling to love a partner like this.
+Here are the important qualities I will touch on throughout this article:

 The emotionally mature partner knows who she or he is, needs, and wants.
 You have a role in their life, and they know it well.
 They, therefore, treat you with kindness the way they want you to treat them.
 Remember, they are aware of what they want from the relationship.
 Therefore, they won’t mess with your feelings and give you mixed signals.
 Since they understand their emotions, they can perceive and understand your feelings.
 They will be straightforward with you and have confidence in your relationship because they value it.